mne-tools/mne-lsl/doc/command_line.rst

 - `-s`, `--stream_name`: stream to visualize.
 - `-b`, `--backend`: visualization backend.

- | If the stream to visualize is not provided, a prompt will let the user
+ | If the stream to visualize is not provided, a prompt let the user select one
-   select one of the available streams on the networek.
+   of the available streams on the network.
- | If the backend is not provided, the default backend `pyqtgraph` will be
+ | If the backend is not provided, the default backend `pyqtgraph` is used.
-   used.